 Years of Eligibility Service are the years you have worked in order to qualify for vesting.
-As described in this booklet, for benefits earned after December 31, 2012 under this Plan, you earn a full year of Eligibility Service (for purposes of the 5-year vesting rule) for each calendar year in which you earn at least one Hour of Service.
-These rules only apply if you accrued a benefit related to service you earned before January 1, 2013 with an employer participating in the Kentucky State Fund (or which would have been participating in the Kentucky State Fund absent the merger).
-This booklet also provides certain Transition Rules relating to the calculation of your Eligibility Service (for vesting purposes) for the period July 1, 2012 through June 30, 2013 (based on Kentucky State Fund rules).
-Please note that different rules apply to determine whether you have earned 30 years of Eligibility Service in order to qualify for the Thirty Year Early Pension for benefits that you earn after 2012 under this Plan; these rules are described further below.
+As described in this booklet, for benefits earned after December 31, 2012 under this Plan, you earn years of Eligibility Service for each calendar year after 2012 in which you earn at least 500 Hours of Service (partial years of Eligibility Service are awarded if you earn at least 125 Hours of Service in a calendar year).
+This booklet also provides certain Transition Rules relating to the calculation of your Eligibility Service for the period July 1, 2012 through December 31, 2012 (based on NWI Fund rules).